wessmith/WSAssetPickerController/README.md

 ## Description

 This is an iOS, Objective-C alternative to `UIImagePickerController` that looks almost exactly the same, but provides the ability to select multiple images.
 It's as easy to setup as `UIImagePickerController` and it works in both portrait and landscape orientations.
-It requires the addition of **AssetsLibrary.framework** and it will prompt users to allow use of their location data.
+It requires the addition of **AssetsLibrary.framework**.
 This code uses **ARC**.

+*Note: Using AssetsLibrary.framework will prompt users to allow use of their location data in order to access their photos.*

 ## Adding to your project